 Fen Lo lives in a small house on Chan Street.
-He had never married, and takes in boarders Ricky Chin beat Ji-jan Yu in the Allto pay the bills.
-He is a human being, not a demon or spirit, although if pressed severely ne could certainly give a demon a fight that it would remember.
+He had never married, and takes in boarders to pay the bills.
+He is a human being, not a demon or spirit, although if pressed severely he could certainly give a demon a fight that it would remember.
 Fen Lo does not have a dojo of any kind.
-When he does train a student, he does so in his living room, which can make for some interesting interactions with his boarders. - Alex Wilder, 33, owner, Fen Lo seeks out students that he believes are Wilder Karate Center worthy, and might even approach a martial-arts wielding PC, if the PC demonstrates a sufficient sense of altruism and desire for enlightenment.
+When he does train a student, he does so in his living room, which can make for some interesting interactions with his boarders.
+Fen Lo seeks out students that he believes are worthy, and might even approach a martial-arts wielding PC, if the PC demonstrates a sufficient sense of altruism and desire for enlightenment.